Research

 “It’s the Economy: The Effect of Economic Policy Appeals on Latino Independents”

-Three online survey experiments with large samples of Latino Democrats, Republicans, and independents.
-Respondents were exposed to economic and immigration messages from either party.
-Latino partisans aligned with their parties’ views — including on immigration.
-For out-party and independent evaluations, however, undocumented-immigration messaging was more polarizing than persuasive.
-Economic messaging produced more positive persuasive effects, especially among independents.
-Latino partisans align with their parties; Latino independents likely remain amenable to economic messages from either side.
+Three online survey experiments expose large samples of Latino Democrats, Republicans, and independents to economic and immigration messages from either party.
+Latino partisans align with their party’s positions, including on immigration.
+For out-party and independent evaluations, however, undocumented-immigration messaging is more polarizing than persuasive, while economic messaging produces stronger persuasive effects — especially among independents.
+The takeaway: Latino partisans move with their parties; Latino independents remain reachable through economic appeals from either side.

 “Partisan Change with Generational Turnover: Latino Party Identification from 1989 to 2023”

-Co-authored.
-We examine Latino party identification over 34 years using 35 national surveys (n > 103,000) plus Census-based post-stratified weights.
-From 2000–2012, a slight overall increase in Democratic identification was driven by foreign-born Latinos.
-After 2012: declining Democratic identification overall, greater Republican identification among foreign-born and older native-born Latinos, and accelerating Independent identification among native-born Millennial and Gen Z Latinos.
-Generational turnover and differences by nativity challenge prevailing theories of Latino partisan change over time.
+We examine Latino party identification across 34 years using 35 national surveys (n > 103,000) with Census-based post-stratification weights.
+From 2000–2012, a slight overall rise in Democratic identification was driven by foreign-born Latinos.
+After 2012, three patterns emerge: declining Democratic identification overall, rising Republican identification among foreign-born and older native-born Latinos, and accelerating Independent identification among native-born Millennial and Gen Z Latinos.
+Generational turnover and differences by nativity challenge prevailing theories of Latino partisan change.

 Working Papers